pandoc/lua-filters/doi2cite/README.md

 with using DOI(Digital Object Identifier) tags.
 With this filter, users do not need to make bibtex file by themselves.
-Instead, the filter automatically generate .bib file from the DOI tags, and convert the DOI tags into citation keys available by Pandoc-citeproc.
+Instead, the filter automatically generate .bib file from the DOI tags, and convert the DOI tags into citation keys available by --citeproc.

 <img src="https://user-images.githubusercontent.com/30950088/117561410-87ec5d00-b0d1-11eb-88be-931f3158ec44.png" width="960">